Manual

 Why should partial copy happen in Reader?

 Reader has a cleaner view of Markdown units.
-The original ChatGPT DOM is more complex, so selections are easier to break.
+The original ChatGPT page is more complex, and selections can be interrupted by buttons, citations, or hidden nodes.

 Is the result always perfect?

-No. AI-MarkDone tries to preserve closed Markdown units, but the final result still depends on the current ChatGPT page and the target editor.
+No. AI-MarkDone tries to preserve complete Markdown units, but the final result still depends on the current ChatGPT page and the target editor.

 The screenshot should compare the original answer with the copied Markdown result.